Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 ##Add-on Preferences

-**These options are prefixed with "Ω".**
+**These options are prefixed with "\u03a9".**

-"Ω enable conflict warning": If set to "y", shows a warning window whenever two shortcuts of the same type are set to the same key.
+"\u03a9 enable conflict warning": If set to "y", shows a warning window whenever two shortcuts of the same type are set to the same key.